 In connection with the Business Combination, certain institutional investors purchased from the Company an aggregate of 42,500,000 shares of the Company's Class A common stock for a purchase price of \$10.00 per share and an aggregate purchase price of \$425,001 pursuant to separate subscription agreements entered into effective as of February 18, 2021.
+In addition, pursuant to subscription agreements entered into effective as of February 18, 2021.
 In addition, pursuant to subscription agreements entered into effective as of February 18, 2021, certain affiliates of Foresite Capital Management, LLC purchased an aggregate of 696,250 shares of the Company's Class A common stock at a purchase price of \$0.001 per share for aggregate purchase price of \$1 after a corresponding number of shares of the Company's Class A common stock was irrevocably forfeited by the Sponsor to HighCape for no consideration and automatically cancelled.